TejasMehra/animated-gif/README.md

 - Preview: A single frame from the video is previewed.
 - GIF Generation: The selected portion of the video is processed and exported as an animated GIF.
 - Download: The generated GIF can be downloaded directly from the app.

+The app uses moviepy for video processing and Pillow for image handling.